mdnazmulkarim/effective-java/README.md

 1. The main limitation of providing only static factory methods is that classes without public or protected constructors cannot be subclassed.
 2. A second shortcoming of static factory methods is that they are hard for programmers to find.

+### Notes:
+1. Learn about service provider framework
+2. Learn about Bridge Pattern